zifengcheng/CDAP/README.md

 # Acknowledgments
 We thank all authors from this paper: '[An Enhanced Span-based Decomposition Method for Few-Shot Sequence Labeling](https://github.com/Wangpeiyi9979/ESD)'.
 We adopt many codes from their projects.

+# Contact
+If there are any questions, please feel free to contact me: Zifeng Cheng (chengzf@smail.nju.edu.cn).